gemini3d/gemini3d/docs/Readme_prereqs.md

 # Installing GEMINI Prerequisites

 As indicated in the main readme there are a number of prerequisites for GEMINI.
-This read covers some details of how to install these on various platforms.
+This readme covers some details of how to install these on various platforms.
 We focus here on ease of use and describe the "least effort" methods for getting needed software.

 ## Working with MacOS